LukeGrahamLandry/franca/devlog.md

 - also ptr_cast_unchecked(From = Type, To = u8, ptr = mem.ptr) instead of ptr_cast_unchecked(From = Element, To = u8, ptr = mem.ptr)

+I was saying the type for Option<T> was (i64, T), so zero_padding always tried to walk the None section if it wasn't present, fixing that fixed doing zero_padding in box serialize but still not the real problem.

 ## (Jun 10)

 debug log says width/height can't be zero.